Bridging Prediction and Attribution: Identifying Forward and Backward Causal Influence Ranges Using Assimilative Causal

 \item The backward CIR addresses the question: “When did the causal precursors for this observed event emerge?”.
 It pinpoints the onset of a damaging event and reveals its underlying driving mechanisms.
 By supporting root-cause analysis through causal attribution, the backward CIR guides targeted strategies for disaster preparedness and risk reduction.
 For instance, it can identify which factors most strongly influence long-term changes in Earth system processes, thereby helping to prioritize the most effective adaptation measures. \end{enumerate}

-This work builds upon the ACI framework to develop mathematically rigorous metrics for forward and backward CIRs.
+This work builds upon the ACI framework by developing mathematically rigorous metrics for forward and backward CIRs.
 These formulations provide the first general framework for quantifying the temporal reach of a causal link in turbulent systems, both in the predictive (future) and attributable (past) directions.
-A key advantage of this method is that it utilizes Bayesian data assimilation in ACI to yield computable expressions for CIRs.
+A key advantage of this framework is that it utilizes Bayesian data assimilation through ACI to yield computable expressions for CIRs.
 These expressions are applicable to complex dynamical systems, including those with diverse autocorrelation structures and chaotic dynamics.
 Critically, these CIR measures are objectively defined without relying on empirical thresholds.
 Furthermore, they admit computationally efficient algorithms with closed-form approximations for a broad class of turbulent systems, making asymptotic analysis and practical estimation possible even in high-dimensional applications.

 The remainder of this paper is organized as follows.
-Section \ref{sec:Methodology} provides a brief overview of ACI fundamentals and develops the theory for forward and backward CIRs, including derivations of computationally efficient approximations.
-We also introduce a broad class of nonlinear dynamical systems that enables the analytical evaluation of CIR metrics without requiring ensemble approximations.
-Section \ref{sec:Case_Studies} applies the CIR framework to: (a) Distinguishing bifurcation-driven from noise-induced tipping points in Earth system models, (b) clarifying prediction and attribution in multiscale atmospheric models by resolving interfering dynamical components, and (c) identifying atmospheric blocking mechanisms in an equatorial circulation model with flow-wave interactions and seasonal feedbacks.
-Concluding remarks and discussion are presented in Section \ref{sec:Conclusion}, with additional mathematical derivations in the Appendix.
+Section~\ref{sec:Methodology} provides a brief overview of ACI fundamentals and develops the theory for forward and backward CIRs, including derivations of computationally efficient approximations.
+Section~\ref{sec:Case_Studies} applies the CIR framework to: (a) Distinguishing bifurcation-driven from noise-induced tipping points in Earth system models, (b) clarifying prediction and attribution in multiscale atmospheric models by resolving interfering dynamical components, and (c) identifying atmospheric blocking mechanisms in an equatorial circulation model with flow-wave interactions and seasonal feedbacks.
+Concluding remarks and discussions are presented in Section~\ref{sec:Conclusion}.
+Additional mathematical derivations and technical details are given in the Appendix, where we also introduce a broad class of nonlinear dynamical systems that enables the analytical evaluation of CIR metrics without requiring ensemble approximations.